ordinators/ordinator/CONFIGURATION.md

     - `*.bak` - Exclude backup files
     - `**/*.enc.yaml` - Exclude already encrypted YAML files
     - `secrets/excluded/**/*` - Exclude specific directory from encryption
+  - `key_rotation_interval_days` (integer, optional): Number of days before a rotation reminder is shown.
+Default is 90 if not set.
+If your age key is older than this interval, Ordinator will print a warning and suggest running `ordinator age rotate-keys`.

 - `encryption_format` (string, optional): Format for encrypted files.
   - Default: `"{stem}.enc.{ext}"` for YAML files, `"{stem}.enc"` for others